MantiMantilla/MantiMantilla-webpage-old/src/data/education/education-3/index.md

 endDate: 'Not so soon'
 ---

 I'm looking to earn some practical experience before enrolling in a university for a master's diploma.
-I'd like to ideally study abroad.
-Germany's offers in computer science and software engineering are really attractive.
+I'd like to study abroad.
+Germany's offer in computer science and software engineering is really attractive.